heche-psb/evotree/README.md

 </div>

 ## Installation
-The `fossiler` package can be readily installed via `PYPI`.
+The `evotree` package can be readily installed via `PYPI`.
 An example command is given below.

 ```
 virtualenv -p=python3 ENV (or python3/python -m venv ENV)